HopeMoloko/FireFly/README.md

-# Masters_Project
+# Fire Fly

-This is all the work related to my project.
+FireFly is a bayesian approach to source finding in Astronomical Data.
 =======